bhadrik/Coading-in-Hindi/README.md

 # Coding-in-Hindi
-Imagine what if Hindi become coading language?
-Here u can experience coading in Hindi.
+Imagine what if Hindi become coding language?
+Here u can experience coding in Hindi.

 # How to use
 Translator.c is program that translat Hindi code to its equivalant C code.